dominikduda/savage_scraper/README.md

 * executing arbitrary page JavaScript; or
 * unrestricted browser control.

 That limitation is intentional.
-If your goal is to let an AI **read selected authenticated websites**—for example documentation, Jira, GitHub, internal dashboards or admin interfaces—without also giving it a broad set of mutation commands, the smaller API is the feature.
+If your goal is to let an AI **read selected authenticated websites**-for example documentation, Jira, GitHub, internal dashboards or admin interfaces-without also giving it a broad set of mutation commands, the smaller API is the feature.

 This does not make websites risk-free: loading a page can itself have application-specific effects.
 But it materially reduces the browser actions exposed to the MCP client compared with a full automation tool.